What exactly is peer-to-peer lending? How do peer-to-peer loans and savings actually work and is peer-to-peer lending safe?

-If you're looking for instant access then an instant-access savings account, some ISAs, or even some current accounts may be a better option.
+If you're looking for instant access then an instant-access savings account, some Individual Savings Accounts (ISAs), or even some current accounts may be a better option.
 While some peer-to-peer sites will let you take out money quickly you will lose a lot of interest.

-If on the other hand you’re looking to borrow money, then peer to peer lending sites may offer a very good alternative.
-Unlike lenders you won’t have to worry about losing cash, but you should carefully read the debt repayment rules depending on what site you're on, and what lender you borrow from.
+If you are looking to borrow money, you should carefully read the debt repayment rules depending on what site you're on, and what lender you borrow from.

 It may be that a bank overdraft or personal loan would be more suitable for you.
 You can read our guide on Personal Loans here.

 In order to protect consumers, the FCA has placed a limit on investments in P2P agreements for retail customers new to the sector of 10 per cent of investable assets.
 This is designed to ensure that they do not over-expose themselves to risk.